rokicki/type3search/README.md

 # Current Status

-I have completed the changes to dvips (except for making it optional and fully documenting the implementation).
-I also have the experimental code in this directory so you can see the impact without needing to rebuild dvips.
+I have implemented the changes to dvips (except for making it optional and fully documenting the implementation).
+I have not yet implemented some new ideas and will be revising this implementation.
+I also have the experimental
+code in this directory so you can see the impact without needing to rebuild dvips.